mbacou/WADashboard/README.md

 To configure and extend this application:

-1. Set a system or user environment variable `WA_DATA` pointing to the root location of your WA+ model output.
+1. Define environment variable `WA_DATA` pointing to the root location of your WA+ model output (collection of CSV and NetCDF files).
+Any local or cloud-based storage type may be implemented (incl.
+Amazon S3).

 2. Edit 2 configuration files:
     - [List of river basins](https://github.com/mbacou/WADashboard/blob/main/data-raw/json/ISO3.json)
     - [Contextual spatial layers](https://github.com/mbacou/WADashboard/blob/main/data-raw/json/LAYERS.json)

+3. Reload the package with `devtools::load_all(".")` or install system-wide with `./build.sh`.

 ## Application Deployment